 What happens if my property is within the safeguarded area?

-As well as helping to protect the land needed for our proposals, the Safeguarding Direction also means that statutory blight provisions are available.
+As well as helping to protect the land needed for our proposals, the Safeguarding Directions also means that statutory blight provisions are available.
 If you own and occupy a property in the safeguarded area, you may be eligible to serve a blight notice on us asking us to buy your property before we need it to build the railway.

 Further information about the Statutory Blight process, including details on who is eligible to apply and statutory compensation that may be available, can be found in our guides below.